kumarrishav14/expense-tracker/tests/db_tests/test_plan.md

 ## Overview

 This document outlines the test suite for the expenses tracking tool database components.
-The tests focus on validating the CRUD operations for both Category and Transaction models defined in `core/database/model.py` and implemented in `core/database/crud.py`.
+The tests focus on validating the CRUD operations for both Category and Transaction models defined in `core/database/model.py` and implemented in `core/database/db_manager.py`.

 ## Test Suite Structure

 ### Configuration and Fixtures (`conftest.py`)

-- **db_engine**: Creates an in-memory SQLite database for isolated testing
-- **db_session**: Provides a fresh database session for each test
+- **db_instance**: Provides a clean, isolated `Database` manager instance for each test function, connected to an in-memory SQLite database.
+This ensures test independence and proper resource cleanup.

 ### Category CRUD Tests (`test_category_crud.py`)